SqLemon/RHAL/README.md

 ### Dependencies

 RHAL is based on the CMSIS framework.
-We recomend the useage of "Platform.io", but you can use any IDE that supports this framwork
+We recomend the usage of "Platform.io", but you can use any IDE that supports this framework

 ### Installation

 - **PlatformIO**
-  - you can directly download the library can be downloaded from platformio's library manager.
+  - you can directly download the library from platformio's library manager.
 - **Direct download**
   - In case you decide to install it manualy, you can download and extract this project in any folder and the install it runing `pio lib install C:\your-path` in a PIO terminal

-### Posible issues

-If the header files are not being recognized by intellisence, you coud press *ctrl+shift+P*  to open visualStudio options and then run "PlatformIO: rebuild intellisence index"

 ## Usage ⚙️